-- 1. Explain the principles and concepts of mathematics and it applications: - 2.
-Apply the mathematical principles in solving real world problems: - 3.
-Conduct professional activities with good social skill and demonstrate a sense of responsibility; - 4.
-Practice characteristics associated with professionalism and ethical responsibility in the filled of mathematical applications; - 5.
+- 1. Explain the principles and concepts of mathematics and its applications; - 2.
+Apply the mathematical principles in solving real world problems; - 3.
+Conduct professional activities with good social skills and demonstrate a sense of responsibility; - 4.
+Practice characteristics associated with professionalism and ethical responsibility in the field of mathematical applications; - 5.
 Communicate using critical thinking with effective, accurate and relevant concepts; - 6.
 Convert problems into mathematical models, and develop scientific strategies to obtain solutions; - 7.
-Engage in life-long learning to advance knowledge and applications of mathematics; - 8.
+Engage in lifelong learning to advance knowledge and applications of mathematics; - 8.
 Apply managerial and entrepreneurial skills to manage resources needed to complete a task.